 Amulets That Ward Off The Evil Eye

-It is believe that beads, hand gestures, sayings and amulets may help to ward off a dangerous gaze.
-In the northern part of India and Pakistan, the rudraksha tree, or ‘Eleacarpus ganitrus’, grows and the bead is actually its fruit, that shrivels to a hard, wood-like texture.
+It is believed that beads, hand gestures, sayings, and amulets may help to ward off a dangerous gaze.
+In the northern part of India and Pakistan, the rudraksha tree, or ‘Eleacarpus ganitrus’, grows and the bead is actually its fruit, that shrivels to hard, wood-like texture.
 These beads represent a powerful symbol of protection against the evil eye.

 Written by – A. Sutherland AncientPages.com Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com